Water supply and sanitation in India: Institutions

 During the 2019 Independence Day of India, Prime Minister Narendra Modi confirmed that the target of half of the country's households provided of piped water wasn't reached.
 He also announced that the Government had decided to promote the Jal Jeevan Mission with a starting endowment fund of Rs 3.5 trillion and the goal "to provide to all households in rural India safe and adequate water through individual household tap connections by 2024".

 The Jal Jeevan Mission subsumed the older National Rural Drinking Water Programme (NRDWP), preserving the goal "to provide Functional Household Tap Connection (FHTC) to every rural household" by 2024.
 At the 107th Indian Science Congress held in January 2020 in Bengaluru, Modi declared that "technology is the strength of the Jal Jeevan Mission" and young Indian scientists have the "responsibility to develop cheap and effective technology for the recycling of water", which represents a new frontier for all of them.

 In 1996 Tamil Nadu introduced a public-private partnership, the Tamil Nadu Urban Development Fund (TNUDF), to channel both grants and loans to cities in the state.
 TNUDF has received funding from the World Bank, Japanese JICA and KfW from Germany.
-It also mobilizes funding from the capital market through a water and sanitation pooled fund, under which several municipalities joined together to issue a bond in the local market.
+It also mobilises funding from the capital market through a water and sanitation pooled fund, under which several municipalities joined to issue a bond in the local market.
 TNUDF so far is the only functioning state-level fund that channels loans to ULBs in India.
 In 2012 the state of Orissa has created an Urban Development Fund modelled on the example of Tamil Nadu.